connorjs/nx-polyglot-example/README.md

 ## Goals

-1. Learn more about [Nx]
+1. Learn more about [Nx].
-2. Showcase a polyglot monorepo and its benefits
+2. Showcase a polyglot monorepo and its benefits.
-3. Define (my) standard build targets (tasks)
+3. Define (my) standard build targets (tasks).

 ## About